 Along with starting the WONDR program I also decided to give up drinking Coca-Cola.
 I was pretty addicted to the stuff and honestly often used it for comfort.
 I thought of an old speech that Eric Thomas gave where he said, “when you want it as bad as you want to breathe that’s when you will be successful.”
 I certainly didn’t need Coca-Cola, so I figured it was a small thing to give up to show my commitment to getting healthy.
 But then it occurred to me I put sugar in a lot of things.
 Some mornings my coffee was packed with as much as 25g of sugar.
 25g happens be the very top of what the American Heart Association recommends a woman should consume of added sugar per day.
 I was downing it in one 12oz cold brew every morning.
 I resolved to put Stevia in my coffee instead.

 The Coca-Cola I stopped cold turkey, along with forsaking all other sodas until I fully kicked the habit.
 I didn’t even touch diet soda until I reached the 60-day mark.
 I drank seltzers, mainly Bublys and flat water.
 In coffee I gradually reduced my sugar over a couple of weeks, using first some low sugar creamer and adding some stevia, until I got used to the taste of stevia.
 By week 3 I was only putting stevia and milk in my cold brew.
 I noticed my bloating decreased, with only very mild bloating from my cycle.
 I was also sleeping better, and my hunger felt more stable.
 I was getting a lot less hangry, even though there were many mornings that I wasn’t hungry for breakfast at all and because of the WONDR program’s guidance if I wasn’t hungry I didn’t eat.
 I have found that I usually don’t get hungry until about 9am.
-That on the rare occasion I wake up hungry, it’s usually because I have a very active day the day before.
+That on the rare occasion I wake up hungry, it’s usually because I had a very active day the day before.

 For the first month of the WONDR program I tracked everything I consumed on my Lose It app to see what my patterns were, what I was gravitating toward and how many calories they represented.
 I noticed that generally I was hovering between 1400-2000 calories per day depending on my activity levels from the day before.
 I usually felt very hungry within a couple of hours of lifting but wouldn’t feel that way after cardio.
 I would be really hungry the next day after a good cardio session.
 Once I had a feel for my typical portions, I stopped tracking.
 I’ve continued to lose weight even without keeping meticulous records of what I eat.

 Along with my nutrition changes I also increased my exercise activity to 4 days a week; two strength training days and two cardio days.
-My strength workouts consist of one day of traditional strength training and one day of functional strength training, with the option to swap out a strength day with a barre or pilates workout, if I’m feeling quite up to lifting heavy.
+My strength workouts consist of one day of traditional strength training and one day of functional strength training, with the option to swap out a strength day with a barre or pilates workout, if I’m not feeling quite up to lifting heavy.
 Cardio consists of interval runs, often with inclines ranging between 25-40 mins long.
 And on cardio days I often do 10-15 mins of core work.

 Slowly but surely, I’ve regained strength and endurance.
 My belly looks the flattest it has looked in this postpartum journey even though I’m still about 10lbs from the lows of last year before I got sick.
 But most importantly, even though its required diligence, it hasn’t felt like work or punishment.